expo/expo/docs/pages/client/distribution-for-ios.md

 <br />

 You can transfer the app folder via email, shared network directory, or however you would transfer an arbitrary file.
-You may want to compress the .app folder to faciliate the transfer.
+You may want to compress the .app folder to facilitate the transfer.

 ### 3. Install on simulator